luizbgomide/sovereign/spells.md

 They may identify magical items and get a one-sentence description of their purpose or most significant powers, and get more sophisticated answers with successful WIS/Magic skill checks at difficulties of 8 or more depending on the subtlety of the enchantment.
 Mages with prepared spells are visible to the caster, though which spells the subject might have prepared is not knowable.
 As a side effect of this spell, the ambient thaumic currents cast enough quasi-light to allow the caster to see normally even in perfect darkness.

+#### Sleep
+The mage designates a visible point within two hundred feet.
+A silent, invisible burst of soporific influence erupts from that point, targeting all living creatures within a twenty-foot radius.
+All such targets with 4 or fewer hit dice within that area fall unconscious instantly, and are roused only by damage or by a Main Action used to kick them awake.

+If not roused, they revive at the end of the Turn.
+Entities that do not sleep are immune to this spell.

 #### Speed
 Unlike most spells, Speed may be cast as a Free action, targeting up to one visible willing creature per caster level within one hundred feet.